David D. Knapp, PhD

-David D. Knapp, PhD, is the president of a consulting firm which specializes in leadership and organizational development.
-With almost 30 years of experience in the corporate boardroom and the university classroom, Dr. Knapp's passion is helping clients improve their communication and leadership skills through the practical application of the most current research findings in those areas.
+David D. Knapp, PhD, is the president of a consulting firm that specializes in leadership and organizational development.
+With almost 30 years of experience in the corporate boardroom and the university classroom, Dr. Knapp’s passion is helping clients improve their communication and leadership skills through the practical application of the most current research findings in those areas.

 Dr. Knapp’s diverse professional career – which includes stints as the Manager of North American Learning & Development for an international IT consulting firm, a college professor, a certified personal trainer & running coach, and a professional actor – gives him a broad range of experiences from which to draw.
-His educational background also is varied and includes a M.A. in Performing Arts from Emerson College in Boston and a Ph.D. in Human Communication Studies from the University of Denver.
+His educational background also is varied and includes an M.A. in Performing Arts from Emerson College in Boston and a Ph.D. in Human Communication Studies from the University of Denver.

 Dr. Knapp has worked with local, national, and international organizations in nearly all areas of organizational development, including:

 - Designing, Implementing, Facilitating, and Measuring the Success of Employee Training Sessions.

 - Facilitating Organizational Strategy Sessions for C-level Executives and Board Members.

 - Coaching C-level Executives and High-Potential Employees on Leadership Effectiveness.

 - Creating Employee and Leadership Development Programs.